 As more business owners started to find the content useful, the company was able to build authority and trust, allowing them to move prospects into the buying stage.

-They didn’t stop at the content they provided though.
+They didn’t stop at the content they provided, though.
 They ensured that their tax solutions were molded in the same engaging, simple manner, thereby ensuring a consistent experience for users across the board.
+TaxJar's approach to onboarding and customer success ensured a smooth transition for users, leading to increased customer acquisition and retention.

 Sometimes, a company’s initial GTM strategy may not work.
 You may target the wrong market, incorporate unnecessary features, or entirely miss with your sales strategy.